periyanna-m/mobile_AR-miniproject/README.md

 Augmented reality placement with surface detection.

 Automatic tree scaling for better visual impact.
+🌱 What an L-System Generator Does:
+Starts with an initial string (axiom)
+Example: F

+Applies production rules repeatedly over several iterations Example rule: F → F[+F]F[-F]F
+After a few iterations, the string becomes more complex.

+Interprets the final string as drawing instructions

+F: Draw a branch segment

++: Turn right by a certain angle

+-: Turn left by a certain angle

+[: Save the current position and angle (push onto a stack)

+]: Restore position and angle (pop from stack)

+Builds a 3D tree in Unity using the instructions

+The string is converted into geometry (branches, trunk, etc.)

+Parameters like angle, length, width, and variance affect shape

 Supports customization and interaction within an immersive environment.
 ![WhatsApp Image 2025-04-28 at 23 45 25_43ae8439](https://github.com/user-attachments/assets/0989dd82-05c9-4bfe-ab79-26efd983dfed)